 The food and beverage industry is highly fragmented in the U.S., with an increasing number of mergers and acquisitions taking place.
 Consolidation, rising costs, changing consumer preferences and increasing regulations are dramatically changing the landscape of the industry.
 Innovations and technology will play a key role in successful strategies.
 As a result, a proactive approach to addressing regulatory issues—paving the path toward a risk-free business—is most important.

-FDA’s Food Safety Modernization Act and
+FDA’s Food Safety Modernization Act and its Influence

 Food manufacturing is complex—including the equipment design, manufacturing processes, packaging and distribution.
 With numerous concerns from several public bodies regarding food safety, the U.S. Food and Drug Administration (FDA) designed the Food Safety Modernization Act (FSMA) to fortify the existing system.
 The FSMA is divided into four main elements: